tetyanaleleka/module11-challenge/README.md

-# Module 11
+# Module 11 - README file Generator
   ![Github license](https://img.shields.io/badge/license-MIT-blue.svg)

   ### Description

   Welcome to the README file for the README Generator App.
-Below you will find important information about the app that generates strong README file, technologies used, and instructions on how to run or contrubute to the app
+Below you will find important information about the app that generates strong README file, technologies used, and instructions on how to run or contribute to the app.

   ### Table of Contents